Nat of All Trades: Bowser Shows of Her All-Around Game in Helping Keystone to a Hard-Fought Sweep of A-C Valley

 Redbank Valley, Keystone, and Union/A-C Valley sports coverage on Explore and D9Sports.com is brought to you by Heeter Lumber.

 Bowser isn’t a typical setter or back-row performer.
-At nearly 6-foot-1, she’s typically one of the tallest players on the court, yet she has quick feet, soft hands and has shown she can place the ball well for the plethora of other strong hitters on the Panthers’ roster.
+At nearly 6-foot-1, she’s typically one of the tallest players on the court, yet she has quick feet, and soft hands, and has shown she can place the ball well for the plethora of other strong hitters on the Panthers’ roster.

 The senior admitted the transition to the role of a sort of Swiss Army knife wasn’t always easy.